Awareness of biodiversity

 Other than international designations specifically targeting areas for nature protection there are other freshwater designations relating to water quality that facilitate wildlife protection in these habitats.
 Designated Salmonid Waters under the Fish Directive (78/659/EEC) and European Communities (Quality of Salmonid Waters) Regulations 1998 (S.I.
 No. 293 of 1988), aim to protect water quality for salmonid fish due to their sensitivity to pollution.
 Now superseded by the Water Framework Directive 2000/60/EEC, 1211 km across 40 rivers have been designated as Salmonid Waters.
 In addition, the EU Urban Waste Water Treatment Directive (91/271/EEC) and Ireland’s Urban Waste Water Treatment Regulations set out requirements for the collection, treatment and discharge of urban waste water, with the objective of protecting the environment from the adverse effects of waste water discharges.
 Under the Directive, particular water bodies are designated by the Environmental Protection Agency as Nutrient Sensitive Areas where specific thresholds of microbial activity and nutrification, particularly nitrogen and phosphorous, are applied.
 To date, 483 km across 23 rivers and 41,932 ha across 31 lakes, estuaries and coastal waters have been designated as Nutrient Sensitive Areas.

 At present the Convention on Biological Diversity Aichi Biodiversity Target 11 states that by 2020, all parties should have at least 17% of terrestrial and inland water areas and 10% of coastal and marine areas conserved through “effectively and equitably managed, ecologically representative and well-connected systems of protected areas and other effective area-based conservation measures, and integrated into the wider landscape and seascape.”
-At present, SACs and SPAs in combination with spatially non-overlapping nationally designated protected areas (see D1i) result in 16.8% of terrestrial and inland water areas and 1.32% of marine and coastal areas now lie within designated protected areas.
+Currently, SACs and SPAs in combination with spatially non-overlapping nationally designated protected areas (see D1i) result in 16.8% of terrestrial and inland water areas and 1.32% of marine and coastal areas now lie within designated protected areas.
 The area of marine designations will expand once legislation is passed to provide a statutory basis for the 21,788 ha of MPAs.

 For more information on internationally designated protected areas: